mathaim/climate_xai/README.md

 # Climate XAI: Mechanistic Interpretability of Atmospheric Rivers in GraphCast

-Code for *Beyond Finding Features: The Organization, Depth Evolution, and Causal Role of Concepts in AI Models of Climate Systems* (M. Mathai, T. B. Higgins, K. M. Grise, C. Agarwal, A. Mamalakis).

 We train sparse autoencoders (SAEs) on [GraphCast](https://github.com/google-deepmind/graphcast) to identify, organize, trace, and causally test the concepts it learns for atmospheric rivers (ARs).

 ## Repository layout